HAIKU SOCIETY OF AMERICA, Inc.

 In 2003, HSA president Stanford M. Forrester reactivated the committee, consisting of Brown, Gurga, and Higginson.
 In November 2003, a web page accessible only to members was made available, and a notice in the printed Newsletter of the Society invited members to send for a printed copy of the draft definitions.
 Several members corresponded with the committee, and their information was included in committee deliberations.
 The committee further revised the 1993 draft, giving particular attention to separating definitions from additional information in notes and refining both.
 This final report concludes the work of the new definitions committee.

 Preliminary Notes: All of these words originate in the Japanese language, where they refer to types of Japanese literature.
 These definitions, however, are intended for people reading and writing in English.
 Like the members of the earlier definitions committee, we hope the results of our efforts are faithful to the spirit of these words' Japanese origins and provide insight into contemporary English-language usage and practice.
 As in Japanese, the defined word is its own plural.
-(We considered adding "tanka" in 1993, but have decided to leave that in the hands of the recently founded Tanka Society of America, which can be found on the Web at <http://tankasocietyofamerica.com/>.
+We considered adding "tanka" in 1993, but have decided to leave that in the hands of the Tanka Society of America, which can be found on the Web at <http://tankasocietyofamerica.org/>.

 In 1973 the Haiku Society of America was the only substantial non-Japanese haiku organization, and virtually all public statements about haiku in English were made in the pages of a few books and low-circulation magazines.
 Now many local, national, and international haiku organizations, as well as individuals, have taken up such definitional matters, often posting the results of their deliberations on the Internet or in more widely circulated magazines, providing poets with a new, globally collaborative enterprise.
 We have taken much of this recent international discussion into account in our own deliberations, and we salute all who struggle with us in similar efforts.
 Accordingly, we see the Society now in the position of joining a chorus of efforts to understand and define "haiku" and related terms for a much wider audience than existed for such efforts 30 years ago.